AnubhavChaturvedi-GitHub/Speech-To-Text-Using-VOSK/readme.md

 ## 🧑‍💻 About the Creator

 Developed with 💡 by **Anubhav Chaturvedi** (@NetHyTech).
-Check out more open-source projects on [GitHub](https://github.com/NetHyTech).
+Check out more open-source projects on [GitHub](https://github.com/AnubhavChaturvedi-GitHub).

----

-Let me know if you need modifications, sir!